Transfer Admissions Requirements

 Certain academic programs at Springfield College will require more than one recommendation to complete your application.
 If you are applying to a program that requires additional recommendations, you will be notified by the Office of Undergraduate Admissions.

-While only one academic recommendation is required to complete your application, you are welcome to submit additional letters of recommendations.
+While only one academic recommendation is required to complete your application, you are welcome to submit additional letters of recommendation.

 Although it is optional, we encourage you to participate in an interview with our transfer coordinator or a member of our alumni community.
 The interview will take place during your visit to campus or with an alumni local to you if you are unable to visit campus.
 If you are concerned about your GPA, the interview can be very important in helping our transfer coordinator better understand who you are as a student.